lytecade/lytecade/content/games/_index.md

   {{< card link="/games/tempo-stack" title="Tempo Stack" image="/images/thumb_tempostack.webp" subtitle="Play Tempo Stack!
 A game where the player must stack blocks at an increading pace for a high score." >}}
 {{< /cards >}}

-## What You Can Find
-- **A variety of game genres**: From action-packed adventures to brain-teasing puzzles, there's something for every type of gamer.
-- **Open-source code**: All games featured here are open source, meaning you can freely download and modify.
-- **Cross-platform support**: Play directly in your browser, on any device, without the need for additional plugins or downloads.